Last Updated – 20th September 2022

 Are you thinking of living in Exeter?

-Including everything from the cost of purchasing a property to the best shopping locations in the city, we hope to give you a complete home moving guide to the city.
+This guide will cover everything from the cost of buying a property to the best shopping locations in the city.

 If you are thinking of living in Exeter, here is our moving guide to the Devon city.

 The South West has a growing number of new houses and building developments going up all over the city and surrounding areas, making it easier for people to find a new home there.

 Property prices are bound to be high in Exeter since it has consistently been ranked amongst the best places in the UK to live over the last few years.

 The great thing about this city is that the average cost of a home is economically priced at £341,219.

 The price of real estate in any city or town varies depending on where you decide to settle and what appeals to your individual circumstances.

 Make sure you do plenty of research and visit the town a few times before you decide where to live.

 Exeter has almost 500 homes for sale, so you’re sure to find one that suits your needs.

 A city center home is a good option if you are young and childless.